keatonelvins/lacuna/docs/README.md

 - torch.compile before FSDP, otherwise FSDP2 wrapped modules would cause graph breaks

 ## Other considerations
+- Only FA3 is supported for SFT w/ packing, SDPA needs some more work to get varlen attention working
 - Prefer regional (layer-wise) over full model compilation (https://docs.pytorch.org/tutorials/recipes/regional_compilation.html)
 - We default to fp32 accumulation (`accum_dtype=torch.float32`) for stability reasons (at the cost of some speed/memory):
     - For Liger Kernel, can pass through starting in `0.6.2`: https://github.com/linkedin/Liger-Kernel/pull/830